denten-books/plain-text/30-format.md

 exist in an objectively verifiable manner, accessible for analysis to both parties.

-Smart contracts, in contrast, obscure the contract by design.
-Readers lack the physical means to examine its terms or interpret the conduct of the party whose interests lie within the document's encrypted, tamper-proof layer.
+Smart contracts, in contrast, obscure a part of a contract's intention by design.
+Readers lack the physical means to examine its terms or interpret the conduct of the party whose interests lie within the document's encrypted, tamper-proof layer (Fig. 3-6).
 Worse yet, when presented with documents describing the terms of a smart contract in writing---the Terms of Service, for example---readers have no way to verify their appropriate implementation.
 The terms of service could in any detail differ from their implementation.
 Moreover, on networked devices, code is routinely updated independent of the originating accord.
-Thus, a book purchased on a proprietary platform may become unavailable at a later day;
-private information related to reader's search habits may be shared with third parties; screen aids for the visually impaired that "read" the text out loud may suddenly cease to function.
+Thus, a book purchased on a proprietary platform may become unavailable at a later day; private information related to reader's search habits may be shared with third parties; screen aids for the visually impaired that "read" the text out loud may suddenly cease to function.

 The idea of "tamper proof" smart contracts thus stands in stark opposition to a tradition of contract law---and textual interpretation more generally---tied